 Our postgraduate politics courses were ranked 2nd in the UK for employability in the 2018 Postgraduate Taught Experience Survey (PTES).

 The University welcomes applications for this course from students with a second class UK bachelors degree with honours (or overseas equivalent from a recognised higher education institution).
 If you do not have an honours degree but you have the substantial relevant experience then we can take this into consideration in admission to the programme.

-Plus minimum of: English GCSE Grade C or 4 or above (or equivalent).
+Plus a minimum of English GCSE Grade C or 4 or above (or equivalent).

 If you do not meet the IELTS requirement, you can take a University of Bradford pre-sessional English course.